vippsas/vipps-epayment-api/README.md

 # Vipps ePayment API

+💥 DRAFT!
+Unfinished work in progress.
+Close to useless except for discussions in and with Vipps. 💥

 This repository contains developer resources for the Vipps ePayment API.
 For more information about this product, please see [Vipps på Nett](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).